 Your symptoms might range from mild to severe.
 They may come on very quickly.
 In many people, these symptoms go away over several weeks.
 Others have symptoms that last longer.

 A related syndrome is called vestibular neuritis.
 It causes similar symptoms.
-But it does not cause hearing problems.
-It affects only the vestibular portion of the labyrinth and nerve.
+But it doesn't cause hearing problems.
+It affects only the vestibular part of the labyrinth and nerve.

-Labyrinthitis does not cause neurological symptoms (such as severe headache, speech problems, or loss of arm or leg movement).
+Labyrinthitis doesn't cause neurological symptoms such as severe headache, speech problems, or loss of arm or leg movement.

 How is labyrinthitis diagnosed?

 Your healthcare provider will ask about your health history.
 You may also have a physical exam.
 This may include hearing and balance tests.
 It will also include an exam of your nervous system.
 Many neurological and other health conditions can cause dizziness and vertigo.
 Your provider may need to rule these out.

 There are no tests for labyrinthitis.
 But your provider may have you take an imaging test.
 This can help to rule out other causes of your symptoms, such as stroke.